ERNOP Science and Society Seminar: Media perceptions of philanthropy

 About this seminar

-In this seminar we will focus on the context of media coverage of philanthropy and philanthropists.
-The actions of the wealthy and the role of nonprofit activity are both of interest to the wider public, and are regularly included as both ’news’ and ‘comment’ items in local and national media.
-The manner in which these topics are depicted and discussed helps to shape how philanthropy is viewed, influencing public attitudes as well as the perception of policymakers and those within the philanthropy sector.
+In this seminar we will focus on the context of media coverage of philanthropy and philanthropists, as part of the recent emergence of critiques of ‘big giving’.
+The manner in which private giving and nonprofit activity are depicted and discussed helps to shape how philanthropy is viewed, influencing public attitudes as well as the perception of policymakers and those within the philanthropy sector.
 The seminar will be based on findings from over 15 years of study by Dr Breeze, exploring media representations of philanthropy and philanthropists, to contribute to important ongoing debates about the role and reputation of philanthropy in contemporary society.

 Media coverage matters because it validates and affirms wider conceptions that are held in society.
 By drawing attention to the ways in which media representations can depict private giving as, at best, unusual and, at worse, intrinsically problematic, we can better understand why critiques of philanthropists are growing and are being well-received, despite awareness as we emerge from the global pandemic, of the need for more and more effective giving.